keviinx/sub-zero-list/README.md

 ### Books

 - [_R for Data Science_ by Garrett Grolemund & Hadley Wickham](https://r4ds.had.co.nz/index.html) - Free book from RStudio developers with emphasis on data science workflow
 - [_Hands-On Programming with R_ by Garrett Grolemund](https://rstudio-education.github.io/hopr/) - This is the development site for Hands-On Programming with R, a book that teaches how to program in R, with hands-on examples

+- [YaRrr!
+The Pirate’s Guide to R](https://bookdown.org/ndphillips/YaRrr/) - YaRrr!
+The Pirate's Guide to R

+### Learn R

+- [A (very) short introductio nto R](https://github.com/ClaudiaBrauer/A-very-short-introduction-to-R) - A (very) short introduction to R

+- [{swirl}](https://swirlstats.com/) - Learn R, in R

 ## Career